tjkemp/python-template/README.md

 1) **Run cookiecutter** with the url of this repository as an argument in the directory where you want to create the project directory, and
 2) **Start VS Code** in the project directory and open the project in the devcontainer.

-So for example, to create a new project called *My Python Project* with MIT license, run the following commands:

 ## An example

+To create a new project called *My Python Project* with MIT license, run the following commands:

 ```bash
 $ cookiecutter https://github.com/tjkemp/python-project-template